 Black Friday Deals on Cruise Fares

 Currently, Royal Caribbean is offering a “Thanksgiving Sale” on cruise fares.
-It’s 30% for all guests and up to $550 off.
+It’s 30% for all guests and up to $600 off.
+Kids can also sail free on select sailings (typically not any time that kids are actually out of school).
 For most of the cruise prices that we’ve been monitoring for the past 6 months, the price is the same or up to 10% cheaper.
 On average, it’s about 5% better.
 It’s nothing phenomenal that means you should go book a cruise right now, but if you’ve been waiting to pull the trigger on a specific sailing, double-check your prices.

 Black Friday Deals on Onboard Expenses and Excursions

 In previous years, Carnival has offered a promo code for 10% off excursions and spa treatments on Black Friday.
 So far, nothing has been announced.